Questions Parents Ask College Coaches

 • Can you break down the financial aid package or scholarship offer so I can see the numbers?

-• Will my daughter have to buy her own books or school supplies?
+• Will my athlete have to buy her own materials for class?
+Books?
+Supplies?
+Computers?

-• Does the offer cover the room and board, or will my daughter have to pay rent?
-(When she moves out of the dorms?)
+• Does the offer cover the room and board, or will my athlete have to pay for food and rent?
+(Does this differ when in the dorms vs in an apartment?
+How?)

-• What other forms of financial aid are available to my daughter?
+• What other forms of financial aid are available to my athlete?
+Can grades help?

-• Can she work and play sports to help cover some of her costs?
+• Do any of your athletes work to help cover some of the costs?
 Examples?

 • Do you have anything set up for the athletes to learn about Name, Image, and Likeness